tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 : The signature algorithm of the Credential key pair, where the type SignatureScheme is as defined in {{RFC8446}}.
-This is expected to be the same as the sender's CertificateVerify.algorithm.
+This is expected to be the same as the sender's CertificateVerify.algorithm (as described in Section 4.1).
 Only signature algorithms allowed for use in CertificateVerify messages are allowed.
 When using RSA, the public key MUST NOT use the rsaEncryption OID.
 As a result, the following algorithms are not allowed for use with delegated credentials: